mth/yeti/doc/intro.rst

 Since accessing Yeti modules directly from Java code is cumbersome, it is best to avoid it.
-Better way is defining `public classes`_ in the module top-level scope, which can be easily accessed in from the Java code.
+Better way is defining `public classes`_ in the module top-level scope, as these can be easily accessed from the Java code.

 Using Java classes from Yeti code